jvcasillas/glide_affiliation/data/README.md

 - p01 and p02 did a different version of the experiment
 	- no carrier sentences
 	- less items
 - p03:p08 completed an updated version of the experiment administered with 'stim2.pptx'
 	- includes carrier sentences
 	- includes real and nonce words
 	- includes syllabification task

-## Coding
+## Coding and segmentation

+### Carrier sentence task

+- Target syllables are analyzed by segments
+- The onset of prevocalic glides was determined by locating the intensity valley after the syllable onset.
+- The beginning of the syllable nucleus was defined as the point in which formant trajectories became steady, before peak intensity was reached.
+- The beginning of the offglide was defined as the point in which formant trajectories began changing once again, usually accompanied by a decrease in intensity.
+- Misread target words are labelled as 'error'
+- For all segments the following metrics are calculated:
+  - F0, F1, F2, and F3 values over the time course of the segment in 10%
+  increments
+  - Total segment duration

 ### Syllabification task

-- each syllable is segmented and the duration is calculated
+- Target words are segmented by syllables and the duration is calculated
-- if a hiatus is pronounced in critical syllables then the final column is coded as 'extra' (extra syllable)
+- If a hiatus is pronounced in critical syllables then the final column is coded as 'extra' (extra syllable) in the textgrid
-- if the syllable is altered in a way that reduces the phonotactic structure (to avoid illegal phonotactics) the final column is coded as 'error'
+- if the syllable is altered in a way that reduces the phonotactic structure (to avoid illegal phonotactics?) the final column is coded as 'error' in the textgrid
 - if the participant produced something that has nothing to do with the item then the final column is coded as 'wayoff'
-- otherwise the final column in coded as NA
+- otherwise the final tier of the textfrid is coded as NA, which indicates a tripthong

 ## Descriptives